Dallinger/Dockerfiles/README.md

 Open another terminal where you will run docker commands and script.

-Note: Under Ubuntu/Linux running docker commands might require you to start each of the commands listed in the next few sections, with ``` sudo ```.
+**Note:** Under Ubuntu/Linux running docker commands might require you to start each of the commands listed in the next few sections, with ``` sudo ```.

-Note: if you happen to have Postgresql and/or Redis installed in your system, make sure they are not running when you run Dallinger via Docker.
+**Note:** If you happen to have Postgresql and/or Redis installed in your system, make sure they are not running when you run Dallinger via Docker.

 ## Installation continued (all systems)